MNiMORPH/automated-ablation-stakes/README.md

-# automated-ablation-stakes

-Design and assembly of a standard automated ablation stake.
+# How to build an automated ablation stake

 ## Reference